pypsa-meets-earth/pypsa-earth/doc/community/software-hints.md

 ### Integrated Development Environment

-In order to write and debug python code, you need an Integrated Development Environment (IDE) that is a software used to write code.
-We recommend [Visual Studio Code](https://code.visualstudio.com/), which is freely available online and provides an easy to use interface with Git.
+In order to write and debug python code, you need an Integrated Development Environment (IDE), which is software used to write code.
+We recommend [Visual Studio Code](https://code.visualstudio.com/), which is freely available online and provides an easy-to-use interface with Git.
 Obviously, any alternatives like [PyCharm](https://www.jetbrains.com/pycharm/) or [Sublime](https://www.sublimetext.com/) will work as well.

 ## System requirements

 Building the model with the scripts in this repository runs on a normal computer with 8-16 GB RAM.
 Depending of the region of interest, different amounts of storage (HHD/SSD) are required.
-Model of Africa requires about 40 Gb, the world 250 Gb, a single country between 1-10 Gb.
-We have also prepared a tutorial which should be below 10Gb.
+A model of Africa requires about 40 GB, the world 250 GB, a single country between 1-10 GB.
+We have also prepared a tutorial which should be below 10 GB.